Axinom/drm-quick-start/Readme.md

 In the first scenario we explore, everything has been prepared for you - there exists a small website that has a single video that you can watch.
 All DRM information has been prepared for you and hardcoded into the application.

+The supported browsers for this sample app are the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge, and Microsoft Internet Explorer 11.

 Follow the instructions below to run this sample project and go through the first sample scenario.

 1. Install [node.js](https://nodejs.org)